Five things to know about Lachlan Murdoch

 Earlier this year, Fox settled a defamation suit by voting machine company Dominion for $787.5m (£640.70m).
 Dominion had alleged that the broadcaster helped spread Trump's baseless rumours about widespread fraud during the 2020 election, damaging its business.
 And Fox still faces a similar lawsuit from another voting technology firm, Smartmatic.

-Lachlan Murdoch has made few public pronouncements about Mr Trump or his own politics.
-According to The Successor, a biography written by Australian journalist Paddy Manning, Lachlan shares "a kind of philosophical bent" with Tucker Carlson, the former Fox News host who supports Mr Trump's Make America Great Again agenda.
+Lachlan Murdoch has made few public pronouncements about Mr Trump or his own politics, but Mr Murray, the biographer, says it's "no secret" that he and his father are not big fans of the former president.

+"But if the Republican party does coalesce behind Trump as the candidate next year, Fox News will have no option but to support him," Mr Murray says.

-The book also claims Lachlan Murdoch was responsible for the Fox News decision not to broadcast live US Congressional hearings into the Capitol riot.
+His book notes that Lachlan shares "a kind of philosophical bent" with Tucker Carlson, the former Fox News host who supports Mr Trump's Make America Great Again agenda.
+And it also claims Lachlan Murdoch was responsible for the Fox News decision not to broadcast live US Congressional hearings into the Capitol riot.

+But ultimately, Mr Murray says, Lachlan Murdoch "does not see himself as a kingmaker" in the same way that his father has often been seen across the English-speaking world.

+"Lachlan sees his role as determining strategy for the business, and keeping an eye on the bottom line," he says.

 He's one of the 1%